jdubz93/A2B_learnings/README.md

 - Ch1 - Ch8: represent the 16-bit audio data samples for each of the 8 channels.
     - Each data frame has 8 channels (TDM8),
     - Word length for each channel is 16 bits.
-    - Each frame has a total length of 32 bits, so there will be padding in each channel slot to fill the remaining 16 bits.
+    - Each frame has a total length of 128 bits.
-        - The padding can be either zeros or ones, depending on the specific implementation.

 \newpage